bakerkj/weewx-purpleair/readme.txt

-purpleair - collect Purple Air air quality data Copyright 2018 - Kenneth Baker
+Purple Air - collect Purple Air air quality data Copyright 2018 - Kenneth Baker <bakerkj@umich.edu>

 purpleair is a weewx extension to collect data from the local interface of a Purple Air air sensor (https://www.purpleair.com/).
 It